cobaltians/plugins/PubSub/README.md

        anotherValue : "foo"
     });

-If the channel does not exist, it creates it.
+If the channel does not exist, it does nothing.

 ### cobalt.subscribe